pmqtt/pmq/README.md

 ```
 $ docker run --it -v[path to pmq]:/pmq pmqtt/dev_test /bin/bash
 ```
-or you the docker image from https://hub.docker.com
+or use the docker image from https://hub.docker.com
 ```
 $ docker pull pmqtt/dev
 $ docker run -it -v[path to pmq]:/pmq pmqtt/dev /bin/bash